hashicorp/terraform-website/content/source/docs/github-actions/common-tasks/variables.html.md

 # Terraform Variables

-Variables can be configured directly in the GitHub Actions workflow YAML a few ways.
+Use either the `args` attribute or environment variables to set values for Terraform variables in the GitHub Actions workflow YAML.

 ## Using Arguments